Dry Eye Syndrome and the

 All CKCSs should be examined at least annually by a board certified veterinary ophthalmologist.
 They are listed on this webpage of the website of the American College of Veterinary Ophthalmologists (ACVO).

 In the cavalier King Charles spaniel, the most common cause of dry eye syndrome is an immune-mediated destruction of the tear glands.
 Initial symptoms include chronic redness of the eye, chronic thick, yellow-green discharge, especially in the morning, and the development of a film over the cornea.
-(See photo below.)
+(See photo above.)

 Tear production in the dog's eyes is tested by placing a small strip of treated paper beneath the lower eyelid.
 This is called the Schirmer tear test.